zinc-collective/compensated/CONTRIBUTING.md

 If you have an idea of what change you would like to make, start [learning the system][learn-the-system].
-If you are already comfortable with Compensated's product design and arhictecture, you can [start working on the change][making-a-change].
+If you are already comfortable with Compensated's product design and architecture, you can [start working on the change][making-a-change].
 For everyone else, let's [find something to do!][find-something-to-do]

 ### Find Something To Do

-Look at the open tickets in our [issue tracker][issue-tracker].
+In general, we encourage contributors to _"eat their own dog food"_ and make contributions that are immediately useful to them.
+If you are unable to come up with anything, we recommend taking a Look at the open tickets in our [issue tracker][issue-tracker].

 Items labeled "Help Wanted" are where we would appreciate some help.
 Items labeled "Good First Issue" are where we think new contributors would be able to chip in effectively.
 If there aren't any labeled with these two things; feel free to pick something else!

 Now that you've got something to do,